byronmurg/vtml/docs/variables.md

 There are some exceptions to this rule around templating.

-For `x-` tags you may need to refer to the [reference page](/reference) as some attributes and bodies can be templated and some can not.
-Also there are a few tags with special templating rules like [x-nodejs](/reference#x-nodejs).
+For `v-` tags you may need to refer to the [reference page](/reference) as some attributes and bodies can be templated and some can not.
+Also there are a few tags with special templating rules like [v-nodejs](/reference#v-nodejs).

 **Warning**